 ERDAS Imagine® is a raster-based software package designed specifically to extract information from imagery.
-ERDAS Imagine® includes a comprehensive set of tools to create accurate base imagery for inclusion into a GIS and ESRI Geodatabase.
-ERDAS Imagine® provides a variety of tools such as image orthorectification, mosaicking, reprojection, classification and interpretation that allow the user to analyze image data and present it in formats ranging from printed maps to 3d models.
+ERDAS IMAGINE® includes a comprehensive set of tools to create accurate base imagery for inclusion into a GIS and ESRI Geodatabase.
+ERDAS IMAGINE® provides a variety of tools such as image orthorectification, mosaicking, reprojection, classification and interpretation that allow the user to analyze image data and present it in formats ranging from printed maps to 3D models.

-Used for: Image data visualization, classification, modeling, analysis and interpretation.
+Image data visualization, classification, modeling, analysis and interpretation.

 - GIS Integration

 - Image Orthorectification

 - Map Production